-- 1. What is the interviewer's relationship with the student: difficult difficult positive relationship with this student? - 2.
-In your opinion, was the student: guarded defensive communicative in a manner that appeared open and honest? - 3.
-Is the risk to the student imminent?
-Yes No - Do not leave student unattended at any time. - If Risk is imminent or anyone is in immediate danger, call law enforcement (911). - Consult with Administrator.
-Name: \\\\Date: \\\\Time: \\\\ - Notify parent or guardian of imminent concerns.
+1. What is the interviewer's relationship with the student: ☐ difficult ☐ neutral ☐ positive relationship with this student?
+2. In your opinion, was the student: \square guarded \square defensive \square communicative in a manner that appeared open are honest?
+3. Is the risk to the student imminent?
+Yes No Do not leave student unattended at any time.
+If Risk is imminent or anyone is in immediate danger, call law enforcement (911).
+Consult with Administrator.
+Name:Date:Time: Notify parent or guardian of imminent concerns.
 Parent/Guardian contacted.
-Name: \\\\\\Date: \\\\\Time: \\\\\ - As needed, consult with Ishawn Ealy, SRA Lead at 503-399-3642 extension 203358.
-Date: \\\\\Time: \\\\\ - As needed, consult with another trained professional.
-Name: \\\\\Date: \\\\\Time: - 4.
+Name:Date:Time: As needed, consult with Ishawn Ealy, SRA Lead at 503-399-3642 extension 203358.
+Date:Time: As needed, consult with another trained professional.
+Name:Date:Time: 4.
 Were any responses based on stereotypes or assumptions rather than actual observation and factual information regarding behavior?
-Yes No \\\\\ - 5.
+Yes No 5.
 Are there concerning behaviors that could be appropriate within the student's culture?
-Yes No Explanation: - 6. - 7.
-Is the school team currently completing the Student Safety and Support Plan?
-Yes No (Consider all options available to inhibit or decrease potential suicide.
-If Yes, proceed to Student Safety and Support Plan for a partial list of options that are available within the district.)
+Yes No Explanation: 6.
+7. Is the school team currently completing the Student Safety and Support Plan?
+8. Is the school team currently requesting a Level 2 Suicide Risk Assessment?
+No Yes (Level 2 Assessments require parent permission, unless student is 14 or older.
+If the parent is unavailable to consent and the risk is imminent, school team contacts mental health and/or law enforcement (depending on situation).
+If parent is unwilling to consent and the risk is imminent, also consider a mandatory report to DHS.)
 Explanation: